sacredeanne/acer-nitro-power/README.md

 # For laptops without turbo mode and/or performance platform profile doesn't work

 The issue after this is that when I try to enable performance mode using ppd or other similar software, I can't, since performance platform profile does not work on my laptop.
-So you need to use tlp, and change these config lines accordingly, and then it should work.
+So you need to use tlp, and change the "PLATFORM_PROFILE_ON_AC" config line accordingly, and then it should work.

 <img width="438" height="62" alt="resim" src="https://github.com/user-attachments/assets/f6980f80-9216-4e9d-8523-055e8ff57336" />